Working With Negative Feelings

-Negative feelings, such as anger, envy, hopelessness, fear and disgust, are part of being human, but they often present the biggest challenge when working with patients, colleagues, or institutions.
-This is especially true for frontline mental health workers who work with complicated and challenging cases.
-This Fall, a panel of BGSP alumni presented examples of dealing with difficult feelings in a variety of mental health settings, including a hospital diversion program, a group home and a home-based treatment program.
+Feelings, such as anger, envy, hopelessness, fear and disgust, are part of being human and often present the biggest challenge in working with patients, family members, colleagues or institutions.
+This is especially true for frontline mental health workers who work with complicated and often difficult cases.
+A panel of BGSP alumni presents examples of dealing with difficult feelings in a variety of settings, including a hospital diversion program, a group home and a home-based treatment program.

-Alumni Juan Faraoni, M.A., Lauren O’Sullivan, M.A., LMHC, and Sarah Smith, M.A., LMHC, all graduates of the BGSP Master of Arts in Mental Health Counseling program, have clinical, supervisory, and administrative experience in a variety of settings, including a rehab center for developmentally delayed adults, psychiatric residential programs, outpatient psychiatric and substance abuse clinics, a therapeutic day school, in-home therapy programs, the Boston Public Schools, and private practice.
+The presenters have clinical, supervisory and administrative experience in a variety of settings including a rehab center for developmentally delayed adults, psychiatric residential programs, outpatient psychiatric and substance abuse clinics, a therapeutic day school, CBAT and STARR programs, in-home therapy programs, Boston public schools and private practice.